The uniform version of Yau-Tian-Donaldson conjecture for singular Fano varieties: Abstract

 \section{Abstract}

 { We prove the following result: if a $\bQ$-Fano variety is uniformly K-stable, then it admits a K\"{a}hler-Einstein metric.
-We achieve this by modifying Berman-Boucksom-Jonsson's strategy with appropriate perturbative arguments and non-Archimedean estimates.
-The idea of using the perturbation is motivated by our previous paper. }
+This proves the uniform version of Yau-Tian-Donaldson conjecture for all (singular) Fano varieties with discrete automorphism groups.
+We achieve this by modifying Berman-Boucksom-Jonsson's strategy in the smooth case with appropriate perturbative arguments.
+This perturbation approach depends on the valuative criterion and non-Archimedean estimates, and is motivated by our previous paper. }